nareshsaladi2024/CortexMetaAgent-MCPServers/README.md

-# CortexEvalAI MCP Servers
+# CortexMetaAgent MCP Servers

-This repository contains the Model Control Protocol (MCP) servers for the CortexEvalAI project.
+This repository contains the Model Control Protocol (MCP) servers for the CortexMetaAgent project.

 ## MCP Servers